-There are three key documents used to plan, track and assess CPD activity – the A3 Annual Plan, the Activity Record and the Progress Check Record (all are Google Docs files).
-The A3 maps out your CPD plan for the year, with your ongoing CPD activities being recorded in the Activity Record, while the Progress Check Record captures your periodic and annual reviews – which can feed into the next iteration of your A3 plan.
+There are three key elements used to plan, log and assess CPD activity – the A3 Plan, the Activity Log and the Progress Check Record.
+The A3 maps out your CPD plan for the cycle, your ongoing CPD activities are recorded in the Activity Log and the Progress Check Record captures your periodic and end of cycle self assessments.

-Your annual CPD plan focuses on your intentions for practicing, learning and communicating.
+Your CPD A3 plan focuses on your intentions for practicing, learning and communicating.
 For each of these elements, you state:

 - Your current state of professional development

 - The targets for competency improvement, or countermeasures

 An example A3 plan - shown in full page PDF format

 The plan is designed to fit on one side of A3 paper (if printed) and needs to be written succinctly.
 There are support and help facilities, with guidance in the CPD Handbook and specific guides.

 Activities are recorded in your CPD Activity Log and for each you describe what you did, note the learnings gained and future actions you will take.
 Each activity links to a specific countermeasure in your A3 plan and so contributes to the evidence case for when you assess the degree to which this has been achieved.